Breaking the coherence barrier: A new theory for compressed sensing: Main theorems II: the infinite-dimensional case

 This theorem removes the condition in Theorem \ref{main_two_level_weak} that $x$ has zero tail.
 Note that the price to pay is the $\tilde M$ in the logarithmic term rather than $M$ ($\tilde M \geq M$ because of the balancing property).
 Observe that $\tilde M$ is finite, and in the case of Fourier sampling with wavelets, we have that $\tilde M = \ord{K N}$ (see \S \ref{ss:Fourier_wavelets}).
 Note that Theorem \ref{main_two_level_weak} has a strong form analogous to Theorem \ref{main_full_inf_noise2} which removes the tail condition.
 The only difference is the requirement of the strong, as opposed to the weak, balancing property, and the replacement of $M$ by $\tilde{M}$ in the log factor.
 Similarly, Theorem \ref{main_full_inf_noise2} has a weak form involving a tail condition.
 For succinctness we do not state these.

 \rem{ The balancing property is the main difference between the finite- and infinite-dimensional theorems.
 Its role is to ensure that the truncated matrix $P_N U P_M$ is close to an isometry.
 In reconstruction problems, the presence of an isometry ensures stability in the mapping between measurements and coefficients \cite{BAACHShannon}, which explains the need for a such a property in our theorems.
-As explained in \cite{BAACHGSCS}, without the balancing property the lack of stability in the underlying mapping leads to numerically useless reconstructions.
-Note that the balancing property is usually not satisfied for $N=M$, and this choice typically leads to numerical instability.
+As explained in \cite{BAACHGSCS}, without the balancing property the lack of stability in this mapping leads to numerically useless reconstructions.
+Note that the balancing property is usually not satisfied for $N=M$.
 In general, one requires $N > M$ for the balancing property to hold.
 However, there is always a finite $N$ for which it is satisfied, since the infinite matrix $U$ is an isometry.
 For details we refer to \cite{BAACHGSCS}.
-We will provide specific estimates in \S \ref{ss:Fourier_wavelets} for required magnitude of $N$ for the case of Fourier sampling with wavelet sparsity. }
+We will provide specific estimates in \S \ref{ss:Fourier_wavelets} for the required magnitude of $N$ in the case of Fourier sampling with wavelet sparsity. }